Enlarge /

 The big "but"

-"We see huge demand for that—it has been one of the biggest demands from the campaign," said Airtame CEO Jonas Gyalokay.
+There's one big problem, though: Airtame does all kinds of mirroring to and from the desktop, but it doesn't support mirroring from or to smartphones or tablets."We see huge demand for that—it has been one of the biggest demands from the campaign," said Airtame CEO Jonas Gyalokay.
 "But we are constrained by the manufacturers to actually allow the screencast of smart devices to our dongle."

 "You need system permissions," elaborated Sukosd.
 "You can't do it from a normal app."
 Rather than deliver browser tab sharing like the Chromecast, the Airtame crew wants to be able to offer full screen sharing of a mobile device, and at least for now, this isn't possible.
 Sukosd went on to explain that this is because Airtame would need access to the device's framebuffer in order to compress and stream its contents, and that's not possible—at least, not without action on the user's part.